enfyra/sdk-next/README.md

 **Returns:** `Promise<{ data: T | null; error: ApiError | null }>`

 The function returns an object with `data` and `error` properties, allowing you to handle errors gracefully without try/catch blocks.
+The request executes automatically when you await the function.

 #